-In case of a write command with auto-precharge, power-down mode entry is allowed after the internal precharge command has been executed, which is WL + BL/2 + WR starting from the write with auto-precharge command.
+In case of a write command with auto-precharge, power-down mode entry is allowed after the internal precharge command has been executed, which WL + BL/2 + WR is starting from the write with auto-precharge command.
 In case the DDR2 SDRAM enters the Precharge Power-down mode.

-Active Power-Down Mode Entry and Exit after an Activate Command note: Active Power-Down mode exit timing tXARD ("fast exit") or tXARDS ("slow exit") depends on the programmed state in the MRS, address bit A12.
+Active Power-Down Mode Entry and Exit after an Activate Command the MRS, address bit A12.

-Active Power-Down Mode Entry and Exit after a Read Burst: RL = 4 (AL = 1, CL = 3), BL = 4 note: Active Power-Down mode exit timing tXARD ("fast exit") or tXARDS ("slow exit") depends on the programmed state in the MRS, address bit A12.
+Active Power-Down Mode Entry and Exit after a Read Burst: RL = 4 (AL = 1, CL = 3), BL = 4